PacktPublishing/Hands-On-Machine-Learning-with-CSharp/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

-While doing the code testing on this title please refer to the software hardware list.
+* While doing the code testing on this title please refer to the software hardware list
+* For chapter 02 log file, please refer the code bundle from the Packt website